dotnet/docs-maui/docs/macos/deployment/publish-outside-app-store.md

 /usr/local/share/dotnet/packs/Microsoft.MacCatalyst.Sdk/16.2.1040/tools/msbuild/iOS/Xamarin.Shared.targets(1930,3): error MSB6006: "codesign" exited with code 3. [/Users/davidbritch/Projects/MyMauiApp/MyMauiApp/MyMauiApp.csproj::TargetFramework=net7.0-maccatalyst]
 ```

-While `codesign` succeeds in signing your app, it fails to verify the code signature which in turn stops the production of the *.pkg* file.
+While `codesign` succeeds in signing your app, the `_CodesignVerify` target fails to verify the code signature:

 ```
 test-requirement: code failed to satisfy specified code requirement(s)
 ```

+Because of this failure, a *.pkg* file isn't produced.

-Therefore, it's currently necessary to add the following build target to your project file to disable verification of the code signature:
+Therefore, it's currently necessary to add the following build target to the end of your project file to disable verification of the code signature:

 ```xml
 <Project Sdk="Microsoft.NET.Sdk">